 Field-hunting tip

-Look in lower mantle xenoliths country — that is the host setting where breyite typically forms.
+Look in lower mantle xenoliths country, the host setting where breyite typically forms.
 If you start seeing diamond, olivine, enstatite in float, you are in the right ground.
 Field specimens usually show a microscopic inclusions habit, so train your eye for that shape before scanning the outcrop.